jhale/fenicsx-iris-cluster/README.md

 You can adjust the build location and the installation location in the file `env-build-fenics.sh`.

+Default compiler optimisation flags are `-O3 -march=haswell`.
+If you would like to target AVX-512 nodes please change `FENICSX_OPTFLAGS` environmental variable in `env-build-fenics.sh` and the content of `dolfinx_jit_parameters.json` in `env-fenics.sh` accordingly.

 ## Running FEniCS MPI jobs ##

 Included in this repository is a very simple example launcher script to submit